owlbarn/tutorial/book/ndarray/README.md

 # N-Dimensional Arrays

 N-dimensional array (a.k.a ndarray) is the building block of Owl library.
-Ndarray to Owl is like Numpy to Scipy.
+Ndarray to Owl is like NumPy to SciPy.
 It serves as the core dense data structure and many advanced numerical functions are built atop of it.
 For example, `Algodiff`, `Optimise`, `Neural`, and `Lazy` all these functors take Ndarray module as their module input.

 Due to its importance, I have implemented a comprehensive set of operations on Ndarray, all of which are defined in [owl_dense_ndarray_generic.mli](https://github.com/owlbarn/owl/blob/master/src/owl/dense/owl_dense_ndarray_generic.mli).
 Many of these functions (especially the critical ones) in Owl's core library have corresponding C-stub code to guarantee the best performance.
 If you have a look at the Ndarray's `mli` file, you probably can see hundreds.
 But do not get scared by the number, many of them are similar and can be grouped together.
 In this chapter, I will explain these functions in details w.r.t these several groups.